mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/listener/index.md

 !!! question "Is there a simple way to listener to changes in any descendant?"

-    Add a single change listener to `BaseConcept.
+    Add a single change listener to `BaseConcept`.
 You would still need to define your logic for every kind of a change (property, reference, child...) separately there.

+!!! question "Are they executed synchronously or asynchronously?"

+    They are executed synchronously.